BaiYeBuTingXuan/Python/README.md

 #2 The Branch named Pytorch is about the learning of the Pytorch

-#3 The Branch named MITpython is about the notes from https://www.bilibili.com/video/BV1mq4y1u7NB?p=49&spm_id_from=pageDriver.
+#3 The Branch named MITPython is about the brief notes from https://www.bilibili.com/video/BV1mq4y1u7NB?p=49&spm_id_from=pageDriver.